ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://www.terraform.io/cli/commands/init

 #### Q174.
 You have a Terraform configuration that defines a single virtual machine with no references to it.
 You have run terraform apply to create the resource, and then removed the resource definition from your Terraform configuration file.

-- [ ] A. What will happen when you run terraform apply in the working directory again?
+What will happen when you run terraform apply in the working directory again?

-- [x] B. Nothing
+- [x] A. Nothing
-- [ ] C. Terraform will destroy the virtual machine.
+- [ ] B. Terraform will destroy the virtual machine.
-- [ ] D. Terraform will error.
+- [ ] C. Terraform will error.
-- [ ] E. Terraform will remove the virtual machine from the state file, but the resource will still exist.
+- [ ] D. Terraform will remove the virtual machine from the state file, but the resource will still exist.

 >